volt72/DiscordRaidBots/README.md

 If you would like to commit or modify the source, feel free to do so!
 Please be sure to contact me when you do so becuase I'd love to hear about what you did!

+To those out there who are looking at the source: I hope you have a great time learning about C# and what you can do with it.

 Discord raid bots were coded in C# using the Discord.NET wrapper for the Discord API created by RougeExcepetion and some credit to foxbot.

 (The wrapper can be found [here](https://github.com/RogueException/Discord.Net) or on NuGet as **Discord.NET** _(from the package manager console._))

 # Credits

-Neura - writing the very core with me, and sticking with me until the end, a core man of the project.
+Neura - writing the very core with me, and sticking with me until the end, a core man of the project. @NeuraFTW

 HotShot - The idea of remote messages and remote controls, DM spamming, being a really good friend, and giving me the idea of creating a web panel to control it.